ta275/PComm/README.md

 to design the software in such a way that it's easily extensible so that it can support many new features

 Features:
-	Written in C so it's super-fast
+* Written in C so it's super-fast

-	Careful object-oriented design done in C, hence easy to use, extensible, and easily modifiable
+* Careful object-oriented design done in C, hence easy to use, extensible, and easily modifiable: "WHAT!!

-	"WHAT!!
 But C is not an object-oriented programming language!" - Have a look at this {http://faculty.washington.edu/gmobus/Academics/TCES202/Moodle/OO-ProgrammingInC.html} webpage from WashU.

-	Supports master->slave configuration between a Raspberry Pi 3B+ and AVR microcontrollers.
+* Supports master->slave configuration between a Raspberry Pi 3B+ and AVR microcontrollers.

-	Parallel 8-bit synchronous communication protocol, with estimated 5x speedup over the UART serial protocol.
+* Parallel 8-bit synchronous communication protocol, with estimated 5x speedup over the UART serial protocol.

-	The protocol is actually an n-bit protocol, the speedup can be even higher if more bits are used.
+* The protocol is actually an n-bit protocol, the speedup can be even higher if more bits are used.

-	Synchrony is independent of clock speeds of the platforms, i.e, don't have to worry about mismatch in clock speeds.
+* Synchrony is independent of clock speeds of the platforms, i.e, don't have to worry about mismatch in clock speeds.